-Make your name more powerful to you by putting what you do or your title at the end of your last name in your last name field.
-Check your LinkedIn Terms & Conditions before doing this to see if it is in alignment with the most current version, but putting your function/title in your last name field after your last name helps with your profile’s keyword optimization and punctuates to users what you do on first glance without having to read anything else.
+Make your name more powerful by putting what you do or your title at the end of your last name in your last name field.
+Check your LinkedIn Terms & Conditions before doing this to see if it is in alignment with the most current version.
+Putting your function/title in your last name field after your last name helps with your profile’s keyword optimization and punctuates to users what you do in a glance.

 Daily Career Tips

 Landing your next job doesn't have to be an overwhelming, frustrating or time-sucking task.
 Get daily tips on how to find the position you deserve, delivered right to your inbox: